surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/New_version5/UD_Dashboard_image2.png)
 **Image 2**

- - To view the existing dashboard report click on dashboard report name from the list.
+ - To view the existing dashboard report click on dashboard report name in the list.
  -  It will navigate to dashboard report. ( Refer image 3)

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/a139aa668a28e43d5ac7a91829062729877b0e09/images/New_version5/UD_Dashboard_image3.png)
 **Image 3**

- - Left side of the dashboard displays global filters used, Use **Apply** Button to re-apply any new filters to the dashboard report.
+ - Left side of the dashboard displays global filters used, Use **Apply** Button to re-apply any new filters addes to the dashboard report.
   - Click **Save,** to save the filters applied.
   - To revert back to previously applied filter, click on **Default** Button.
   - Right side of the Dashboard displays different dashboard reports layout.